a3mc/Casper-Metrics/README.md

 ## Security considerations

-Public enpoints are read-only, so unless there's anything that can compromise db access, it should be safe.
+Public endpoints are read-only, so unless there's anything that can compromise db access, it should be safe.
 Nevertheless, please kindly report any issues or doubts in the Github sections of this repository and they'll be addressed ASAP.

 Admin part is more sensitive, as it allows writing to db.
-It is covered with lots of checks to prevent unauthorised access.
+It is covered with lots of checks ant tests to prevent unauthorised access.

 ### Admin role

 There are three roles for the admin area.

-The first logged in user (see `example.env`) gets the Administrator role and can invite new users.
+The first logged-in user (see `example.env`) gets the Administrator role and can invite new users.

 Once a new user is invited (via link in the email) - they first have to set up their password and 2FA before they can log in.
 New users get a "Viewer" role by default, meaning that they can see everything (except the users list) but can't take any action.